 We are committed to providing decent workplace for our employees and provide their needs to be effective in their work.
 We practice an open-door policy.
 Employees may directly communicate to their immediate superior or to HR department.
 We also listen to our employees through employee engagement surveys and other ad-hoc surveys that are conducted by our HR.
 We also provide informal avenues for employees to raise their concerns to the management, such lunch meetings and get together activities.
-However, limited during the pandemic, open lines are always established.
-Digital tools such as video meetings and group chats were utilized to frequently check-up on and update the employees of the changes at work e.g., work protocols in line with the pandemic and to provide further means for the employees to communicate their concerns to the management.
+However limited during the pandemic, open lines are always established.
+Digital tools such as video meetings and group chats were utilized to frequently check-up on and update the employees of the changes at work eg work protocols in line with the pandemic and to provide further means for the employees to communicate their concerns to the management.

-Because the safety and welfare of the employees are important, several protocols were put in place to meet the needs of the employees during the pandemic such as the provision of healthcare monitoring system of the employees, work from home arrangements, provision of shuttle service for employees, shifting schedules, postponement of construction works etc.
+As the safety and welfare of the employees are important, several protocols were put in place to meet the needs of the employees during the pandemic such as the provision of healthcare monitoring system of the employees, work from home arrangements, shifting schedules, etc.